MONOUE/Project/README.md

 My background combines mathematics, statistics, and machine learning, with a current focus on financial mathematics and data-driven applications in finance.

 ## Topics covered
-- Natural Language Processing (NLP)
-- Machine Learning & Predictive Modeling
-- Deep Learning (Computer Vision, Time Series)
+- Deep Learning : Ranking model
-- Financial Mathematics (portfolio theory, Monte Carlo methods)
-- Statistical Analysis
+- Financial Mathematics : pricing call barrier option with levy process and monte carlo simulation

 ## Projects

-### NLP
-- Sentiment analysis of financial text data

-### Machine Learning
+### Deep learning:
-- Classification models on structured datasets
+- Ranking model for stock return for a recommendation system in finance

 ### Financial Mathematics
 - Monte Carlo simulation for option pricing

-### Statistics
-- Regression analysis on real-world datasets

 ## Tools used
 Python, Pandas, NumPy, Scikit-learn, PyTorch, TensorFlow, Statsmodels